 We also compute the probability of forbearance of a non-accrual loan, for each number of periods.
-This probability is computed as the number of loans that are forborne with exactly the number of periods divided by the number of non-accrual loans that last for the same number of periods or more.
+This probability is computed as the number of loans forborne with exactly the number of periods, divided by the number of non-accrual loans that last for the same number of periods or more.
 Figure 2 shows that the probability of forbearance decreases as the number of periods increases.
 For example, the probability that a non-accrual loan is forborne in the first month is approximately 3.2%, whereas the probability of a loan being forborne in the second month after it becomes non-accrual (given that it was not forborne, paid or written-off in the first month) is approximately 2.4%.
 The probability of forbearance of a non-accrual loan in the tenth month is smaller than 0.4%.

-Figure 2 - Probability of forbearance (%) by number of periods - Each point corresponds to the probability of a loan that lasts at least the number of periods to be forborne.
-For example, the third point shows that 1.8% of the loans that appear in the dataset for three months or more after being sixty days past due are forborne.
+Note: Each point corresponds to the percentage of all forborne loans that were restructured within the number of periods on the horizontal axis.
+For example, the third point shows that roughly 73% of forborne loans were restructured within three months or less after being sixty days past due.

-This finding is consistent with the idea that, after the bank has taken regular collection actions to a delinquent loan without success, the decision to forbear or not a loan is usually made within the first few months.
+This finding is consistent with the idea that, after the bank has taken regular collection actions to a delinquent loan without success, the decision of whether to forbear a loan is usually made within the first few months.